 What happens when the protagonist has achieved his/her life goals?
 What happens when the antagonist that has haunted our heroes for so long is dead?
 Well, introduce a new, more powerful threat to escalate tensions.
 Others would create new conflicts between the cast that were not seen in previous seasons.

 This leads to yet another problem: what if we face a sudden turn of events that affects a different protagonist?
 Do we introduce another conflict that causes this character to leave his old life abruptly?
 How do we make our audience believe that such a change is within his personality or the profile we have of him?

 By now, you are imagining which teleserye(s) I am talking about.
-At this point, we see this pattern happen a lot in our staple watches.
-Too many plot points either leading nowhere or to an unexpected route that comes up for no reason other than "plot progression".
+At this point, we've seen this pattern happen a lot in our staple watches.
+Too many plot points either lead nowhere or to an unexpected route that comes up for no reason other than "plot progression."

 Teleseryes suffer from their pacing, whether they drag on for too long due to popularity or for such a short time that they barely have enough room to fill in the gaps.
 The latter leads to unnecessary rushing.

 So how does this concern affect shows that still appeal to the public like Kadenang Ginto, which seems to be doing well and showing some changes to the teleserye formula?

 Well, the answer to that might probably surprise you.
 It doesn't.

 If we were to summarize the story of Kadenang Ginto, it would be a family's journey adapting to difficult circumstances created by their tenuous relationships.